maralorn/haskell-taskwarrior/README.md

 ## Help & Contact

 You can always open an issue on GitHub.
 You can also ask in `#haskell-taskwarrior` on freenode irc.
-If you don‘t have an irc client you can log in via [the webchat](https://webchat.freenode.net/#haskell-taskwarrior)
+If you don‘t have an irc client you can log in via [the webchat](https://webchat.freenode.net/#haskell-taskwarrior).
 Shooting @maralorn a mail is also an option.
-But of course that wont be public and therefore not help anyone else.
+But of course that won’t be public and therefore not help anyone else.